-This one-week intensive is an advanced hands-on training and supervision designed to further equip chaplains to provide counseling to individuals, couples, and families, with special attention to Muslim clients.
+This online six-week course is an advanced hands-on training and supervision designed to further equip chaplains to provide counseling to individuals, couples, and families, with special attention to Muslim clients.
 The course will review and build upon the spiritually integrated framework to counseling discussed in AM-692.
 More specifically, core topics will include identification and differentiation of more complex presentations of psychospiritual issues, illustrations of how to work with psychological trauma, process oriented interventions, deepening of the introspective and emotional processes of counseling encounters, more complex dynamics of the counselor/client relationship, examination of metacommunication, cognitive restructuring, behavioral modification and spiritually oriented interventions with some attention on the role of character reformation.
 This is an experiential course that will involve some lecture, discussion of case vignettes, modeling/demonstrations of techniques and role-play.
 While these are critical skills for Islamic chaplains to learn, chaplains from other faith traditions may benefit from learning how to counsel across cultures and faith traditions, using the Muslim tradition as a case example.

 Course Pre-requisites: AM-653 Mental Health: An Islamic Perspective & AM-692 Basic Counseling Techniques or permission of the instructor.